dbanetto/uni/pertol_pump/report.md

 There are 4 packages that make up the system as a whole. `pump`, `vehicle`, `reservoir` and `register`.

 The `pump` package gives a public interface of all the actions that the user could complete physically to the pump.
-The `pump` stores all of its state globally, so only one pump per-instance, behind `Abstract_State` attributes.
+All the `pump`'s state is stored globally behind a `Abstract_State` attribute.
 The abstract state of the package is split into two, the internal state of the pumping unit (such as amount owed or which fuel to pump) and the state of the physical object.
 This allows a distinction in the data flow between changing the physical state of the pump and the internal state of pump.